Alex-Trojans/QuizXBot/README.md

 # Telegram New Quiz Bot With Auto Quiz Feautres.!
+By - ALEX_TROJANS

 Bot quiz for Telegram and VK.
 It uses text files to load questions and bot to ask its.
 Also, it uses Redis cloud databases to save intermediate results.